 With intent to incorporate and implement the latest technology and systems for the protection of public health and hygiene and bring uniformity to the installation of plumbing works throughout the country, IPA has ventured into the preparation of a uniform code, applicable all over India.

-The modified UIPC-I has kept all basic principles of the original UPC intact but edited to suit the Indian laws, conditions and accepted good engineering practices.
+The modified UPC-I has kept all basic principles of the original UPC intact but edited to suit the Indian laws, conditions and accepted good engineering practices.
 The UPC-I has been designed to provide a lucid, comprehensive technical reference to the citizens of India for safe plumbing practices and at the same time allowing latitude for innovation and introduction of new technology.

 Green Plumbing Code Supplement - India